theQRL/docs.theqrl.org/_docs/wallet/basics.md

 Being Quantum Resistant comes with some inherent challenges.
 Before creating your new wallet, there are a few things you need to know.

+When you create a new wallet you create an XMSS tree, which is comprised of many signatures to make a signature scheme.
+Every signature is referenced as your OTS index.

 ##### OTS Key Index